 Arguably, this kind of poverty is even worse than the so-called “brain drain” or financial poverty.
-The nutrition poverty can spell disaster to the survival of our people, because nutrition is the essential first step towards a healthy, intelligent, and civilized society.
+Nutrition poverty can spell disaster to the survival of our people, because nutrition is the essential first step towards a healthy, intelligent, and civilized society.

-What the people need right now are truly informed nutritionists who have the balls to tell us the truth about our eating habits, and a government with even more balls that will create new policies institutionalizing drastic changes in our public nutrition policies.
-And will someone from Malacanang please throw that god-awful food pyramid to the rubbish, where it belongs?
+What the people need right now are truly informed nutritionists who can guide us in a practical, doable way towards a truly healthy eating habit, and a government that will create new policies institutionalizing drastic changes in our public nutrition policies.
+Will we see that happen in 2022?
+Only time, and our votes, can tell.

-Because, if we continue chomping down this path, pretty soon we will never recover from being literally the “sick men and women of Asia,” nutritional mendicants living on lands blessed with so much fertile lands and open seas and nutrient-rich coastlines, yet still beg for meat-and-potatoes Western food fare that are completely off-kilter with what’s locally abundant and nutritionally necessary for our race’s body makeup: Vegetables, fruits, nuts and grains.
+If we continue “chomping” down this path, pretty soon we will never recover from being literally the “sick men and women of Asia,” nutritional mendicants living on lands blessed with so much fertile lands and open seas and nutrient-rich coastlines, yet still beg for meat-and-potatoes Western food fare that are completely off-kilter with what’s locally abundant and nutritionally necessary for our race’s body makeup: Vegetables, fruits, nuts and grains.

 Our land mass cannot support the overproduction and consumption of meat and dairy products, and yet we still consume excessive amounts of them, then allocate only a small portion of our diets to vegetables and fruits.
 Filipino scientist Custer Deocaris has revealed that an average Filipino eats only 40 kg of vegetables and fruits per year, when the healthy amounts should be at least 69 kilos.
 In China, an average person eats 250 kg of vegetables per year.

-This is the unfortunate effect of the rising poverty in nutrition: We suffer and die unnecessarily from lifestyle diseases.
+This is the unfortunate effect of the rising poverty in nutrition, aggravated by a pandemic that has been raging for nearly two years: We suffer and die unnecessarily from lifestyle diseases.
 Of the top 10 causes of mortality in the Philippines, five of them are lifestyle-related.
-We may be increasing in numbers (because population control is, at best, shaky in these parts where the number one export commodity is manpower, the RH Law notwithstanding), but we contract dreaded diseases earlier in our lives.
+We may be increasing in numbers (because population control is, at best, shaky in these parts), but we contract dreaded diseases earlier in our lives.
 We may be living longer, but that’s because of the leaps and bounds made by medicine and health technologies.
 In short, we’re on medical life support (via pills, machines, and tubes) earlier.

 The thing is, we are nutritionally broken.
 We have been ever since our society became a predominantly meat-eating, fast-food craving nation.